tamilselvan-lws/Documents/INSTALLATION GUIDE/apache-windows.md

 ```
 <img src="https://raw.githubusercontent.com/ladybirdweb/faveo-server-images/master/_docs/installation/providers/enterprise/windows-images/apache10.png" alt="" style=" width:500px ; height:100px ">

-You might see a Windows Firewall prompt.
-Allow the access to be appropriate.
+You might see a Windows Firewall prompt. <code>Allow</code> the access to be appropriate.

 Failing to allow Apache access through your server’s firewall will result in other computers/devices being unable to connect to your web server.